Funnel Builder Salary (Compensation Types + 8 Job Platforms)

 1. Fixed Rates

 A fixed rate is a set amount you charge for designing and building a funnel, regardless of how long it takes.
+It’s the most popular type of pricing because it’s simple and easy to understand.

 To come up with a fixed rate, start by estimating the number of hours it will take you to complete the project from start to finish.